redneckbeard/django-poseur/docs/index.rst

 django-poseur documentation
 ===========================

-Poseur is a set of Django utilities built around python-faker.
-It provides facilities for generating fixtures, using faker to fill in the fields you don't care about with random dat, and for accessing faker in Django templates.
+Poseur is a set of Django utilities built around python-faker (and thus python-faker is a dependency).
+It provides facilities for generating fixtures, using faker to fill in the fields you don't care about with random data, and for accessing faker in Django templates.

 Contents: